For the Ladies: Your First Infertility Appointment

 You may also be asked to give blood or have a pelvic exam.
 Other more invasive tests are usually done in later visits.

-During the first infertility appointment and all subsequent visits, it’s important that the RE provides education and answers to your questions.
+During the first infertility appointment and all subsequent visits, it’s important that your reproductive endocrinologist provides education and answers to your questions.
 Your doctor should follow a systematic process allowing early identification of potential fertility problems.

 In addition, it’s important that the doctor care for you and your partner as individuals.

-Now knowing what to expect at first infertility appointment, you can become an informed consumer and have a frank conversation that leads to a sound doctor-patient relationship.Sources
+Now that you know what to expect at your first infertility appointment, you can become an informed consumer and have a frank conversation that leads to a sound doctor-patient relationship.Sources